 An animal millionaire is someone whose activism has spared at least a million animals from harm.
 Admittedly, you can’t count the animals you save with the precision that you can count the money in your bank account.
 But you can nevertheless be pretty sure about whether your work is protecting a great many animals.
-As we’ll see in this article, the goal of protecting a million animals is not wildly ambitious.
+As we’ll see in this article, the goal of keeping a saving a million animals is not wildly ambitious.
 In fact, any serious activist can reasonably expect to keep a million animals out of factory farms and slaughterhouses, simply by carefully choosing high-value projects and diligently working them through to completion.

 Back in the 1970s, when the modern animal rights movement began, the first massively effective activist was a former high school teacher named Henry Spira.
-Henry obsessed over finding ways to “add a zero or two” to the number of animals his work would protect, and he never stopped looking for ways to scale up his efforts to protect as many animals as possible.
+Henry obsessed over finding ways to “add a zero or two” to the number of animals his work would protect.
+And he never stopped looking for ways to scale up his efforts to keep additional animal from harm.
 This mentality permeated all of Henry’s campaigns.
 You can read his biography Ethics Into Action, which recounts the campaigns Henry undertook that collectively spared tens of millions of animals from suffering.

 Henry was so effective largely because he always kept opportunity cost firmly in mind.
 Opportunity cost refers to all the things you can’t do, once you commit to doing something else.
 Whether we realize it or not, opportunity cost accompanies with every decision you make.
 Having lunch with Scott rules out an afternoon hike with Sally.
 Getting take-out coffee five times this week means you might not have the money in your budget to go to the movies on Friday.
 Opportunity cost is a key consideration in every life-altering decision.
 For instance, if you choose to stay in your not-so-good relationship, you might lose the opportunity to meet a more suitable partner.
 Of if quit a job you love for another position that pays more money, you could miss out on learning experiences that will prove more valuable in the long-term.